 At liberal arts universities, students are often encouraged to indulge in their curiosity by taking courses across disciplines.
 By sampling different subjects, you'll figure out what inspires you, meet professors and peers across campus, and even uncover a love for an area of study you didn't engage with in high school.

 That's why most classes at Bucknell are open to students of all majors, including those who are still undecided.
 Co-curricular opportunities like research, internships and residential learning experiences also don't require students to have a chosen major.
-And because Bucknell students in the College of Arts & Sciences and College of Engineering don't formally declare a major until the end of their second year, you'll have plenty of time to explore all of these opportunities to discover the path that's right for you.
+Bucknell students in the College of Arts & Sciences formally declare a major during the second semester of their second year.
+Students in the College of Engineering declare at the end of the first semester of their first year.
+Either way, you'll have plenty of time to explore multiple opportunities to discover the path that's right for you.

 Focus on Your Passion, Then Your Profession